larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 all WG and non-WG mailing lists, area mailing lists, and chat systems in coordination with the owners (if there are any) of those fora.
 Participants
-should contact both fora owners and moderators when they have concerns, and moderators should only act when the owners do not respond in a timely fashion.
+should contact both fora owners and the moderator team when they have concerns about any problematic behavior happening in the forum.
+The moderator team should only act when the owners do not respond in a timely fashion.
 In general, their first act should be to contact the fora owners, and then only act if the owners remain unresponsive.